 3. Design for Conversion

 A key to designing a high-converting website is by having a clear call-to-action.
 With all the competition out there vying to get consumers to book with them, it is critical that your website inspires potential guests to want to book direct with you.
 Make it easy and hassle-free for shoppers to book on your site by creating a responsive site that adjusts to all devices.
-Grab the user’s attention immediately by having a clear call-to-action, like a visible booking widget with ‘Book Now’ displayed on the upper fold of your website.
+Grab the user’s attention immediately by having a clear call-to-action, like a visible booking widget with ‘Book Now’ displayed on the top fold of your website.
 Many hotel websites are now displaying the ‘best rate guarantee’ or/and offering a special rate for direct bookers, which would potentially give consumers more confidence in booking direct.

 4. Begin a Video Marketing Strategy

-The biggest trend in 2015 is the rise in video marketing.
-This will only continue to rise in popularity in 2016.
-In order to stay relevant, hoteliers need to start crafting a video marketing strategy that will ignite inspiration and prompt travel planning.
+To stay relevant, hoteliers need to start crafting a video marketing strategy that will ignite inspiration and prompt travel planning.
 Begin by creating a content calendar of all the videos that you plan to shoot for the upcoming year and get all your assets together.
 Analyze what people are talking about on your social media channels and shoot videos that would be of great interest to them.

 5. Use SSO Best Practices in Your Social Media Strategy

 There is an art to posting.
-If you’re merely posting because you’ve heard time and time again from marketers how important it is for SEO, then you must change this mindset for the coming year.
+If you’re merely posting because you’ve heard time and time again from marketers how important it is, then you must change this mindset for the coming year.
 As you probably know, there is a strong correlation between your hotel’s social media activity and your overall search ranking.
 However, did you know the success of your social media campaign is based on whether is it is social search optimized?
-Google’s algorithm is ever-evolving, so be sure to develop a SSO strategy that incorporates optimizing your profiles, tagging photos, using relevant hashtags and proactive outreach.
+Google’s algorithm is ever-evolving, so be sure to develop an SSO strategy that incorporates optimizing your profiles, tagging photos, using relevant hashtags and proactive outreach.
 Even more importantly, make sure your posts are compelling enough to spark up a conversation.

 6. Allocate a Budget for Social Media Advertising

 If organically you aren’t seeing immediate results that you are seeking on social media, then you may want to consider running social media ads.
-To gradually grow your fanbase or to gain likes, you may want to initially allocate a budget towards running social media ads.
+To gradually grow your fanbase or to gain likes, you may want to allocate a budget towards running social media ads initially.
 Social media advertising is a great way to extend the reach of your social media posts.
 If you are running a contest or promoting a special, social media advertising is a great way to increase exposure and brand awareness.

 7. Develop a Balanced Partnership with OTAs

-Let’s face it, there are definitely many benefits for hotels that partner up with OTAs.
+Let’s face it; there are many benefits for hotels that partner up with OTAs.
 For one, it increases brand exposure and visibility for your hotel.
 The “Billboard effect” which was introduced by Cornell University’s Center for Hospitality Research in 2009 was first thought to boost direct reservations on your hotel’s vanity site due to your hotel simply being listed on OTA sites.
-In a recent study done this year, however, the contrary was found which claimed that travel shoppers who browsed hotel sites on metasearch sites or OTAs tended to book through these channels rather than booking directly on the vanity site.
+In a recent study, however, the contrary was found which claimed that travel shoppers who browsed hotel sites on metasearch sites or OTAs tended to book through these channels rather than booking directly on the vanity site.
 Although this may be true, it is an undeniable fact that simply having your property listed on these OTA and metasearch channels can have a huge impact on your site’s search visibility.
 Assuming your hotel is in rate parity, the possibility of a consumer booking with your hotel directly on these metasearch sites is far greater than hotels not in rate parity with OTAs.
 With that said, develop a ‘happy balance’ between direct bookings and OTA spend and be sure to monitor your rates and stay in rate parity.

 8. Manage Online Reputation

-By now you should know how important online reviews to your hotel’s reputation and how poorly managing them can be detrimental to your hotel’s credibility and conversions.
-If you do not have someone in your marketing team dedicated to monitoring and responding to reviews, then make it a goal for 2016 to delegate that task to one of your staff members or a marketing agency.
+By now you should know how important online reviews to your hotel’s reputation and how poorly managing reviews can be detrimental to your hotel’s credibility and conversions.
+If you do not have someone in your marketing team dedicated to monitoring and responding to reviews, then make it a goal to delegate that task to one of your staff members or a marketing agency.
 If time is an issue for you, there are plenty of online reputation management tools that can help automate the process and notify you of any incoming reviews that come in including ReviewPro and TrustYou.

 9. Establish Value (Online & Offline)